 So you want to know about us?
 Following is a brief outline that gives a general idea.
 Or you can look further if you are eager to find out ‘What the HUB is?‘ or perhaps our ‘Statement of faith‘ or ‘Who does what?”

 We started meeting on Sunday mornings in September 2011, at the home of Nathan and Charlotte Hawkins.
 Nathan and Charlotte took responsibility for the Sunday morning gatherings – Charlotte for the music component and Nathan for the teaching.
 Others gathered to form a core of people with a passion for community, mission, engagement with culture, encouraging a holistic expression of the Kingdom of God and supporting the rest of the Body of Christ.
 In early 2013 we started meeting on Sundays at the Northland Polytech in Raumanga.
-Nathan and Charlotte went to the UK in August 2015 to study leaving an established leadership team to continue the work of the HUB.
+Nathan and Charlotte went to the UK in August 2015 to study leaving a leadership team to continue the work of the HUB.
+Since the beginning of 2018 we have moved back into house meetings.

 We see the biblical narrative as a continual revelation of the a good Creator’s purposes for his creation, through Israel and reaching it’s climax in Jesus the Messiah.
 Teaching tends therefore to be about seeing how this narrative gathers historically through the life death and resurrection of Christ and brings focus into how we live out the Kingdom of God in our day – rooted in the “big picture” of God’s plan to sum up all things in Christ.
 We tend to gather around the following specific values: